softindex/uikernel/docs/docs/grid-model-xhr.md

 next: grid-model-collection.html
 ---

-Grid Xhr Model is a class that interacts with the server API keeping there its data.
+Grid Xhr Model is a class that interacts with the server API holding the data.

 *Grid Xhr Model implements [Grid Model Interface](/docs/grid-interface.html){:target="_blank"}*